smirarab/ASTRAL/astral-tutorial.md

 #### Output

-The output of multi-locus bootstrapping is:
+The output file (here, `song_mammals.bootstrapped.astral.tre`) includes:

 1. 100 bootstrapped replicate trees; each tree is the result of running ASTRAL on a set of bootstrap gene trees (one per gene).
 2. A greedy consensus of the 100 bootstrapped replicate trees; this tree has support values drawn on branches based on the bootstrap replicate trees.
 Support values show the percentage of bootstrap replicates that contain a branch.
 3. The “main” ASTRAL tree; this is the results of running ASTRAL on the `best_ml` input gene trees.
 This main tree also includes support values, which are again drawn based on the 100 bootstrap replicate trees.

-**Note**: Support values are
-- shown as branch length (i.e., after a colon sign) and
-- shown as percentages (as opposed to local posterior probabilities that are shown as a number between 0 and 1).
+**Note**: Support values are shown as percentages, as opposed to local posterior probabilities that are shown as a number between 0 and 1.
+When you perform bootstrapping, local posterior probabilities are not computed.
+If you want those as well, use the output of bootstrapping as input to astral with `-q` to annotate branches with posterior probabilities (see [branch annotations](#extensive-branch-annotations)).

 As ASTRAL performs bootstrapping, it continually outputs the bootstrapped ASTRAL tree for each replicate.
 So, if the number of replicates is set to 100, it first outputs 100 trees.
 Then, it outputs a greedy consensus of all the 100 bootstrapped trees (with support drawn on branches).
 Finally, it performs the main analysis (i.e., on trees provided using `-i` option) and draws branch support on this main tree using the bootstrap replicates.
 Therefore, in this example, the output file will include 102 trees.